AchrafKassioui/Learning-iOS-Dev/README.md

 That would mean that you are sure that by the time you'll use `someNumber` in your code, it *will* have a value that is not `nil`.
 Use at your own risk.
 Not recommended.

 Throughout your code, you'll notice that the auto-complete will automatically add an `?` after a method or variable while you type.
 That means that the compiler isn't sure that these values are indeed defined at that point.
-Maybe the code that is responsible of creating them could return an error, or maybe they rely on an asynchronous I/O call, of which we can not guarantee a definite result at a specific time.
+Maybe the code that is responsible for creating them could return an error, or maybe they rely on an asynchronous I/O call, of which we can not guarantee a definite result at a specific time.
 So Swift adds these optional, nudging you to handle cases where values are not what they are expected to be.

 ## init